nestris/nestris.org/README.md

 ### Development workflow
 `ocr-library` contains a few subdirectories:
 - `ocr` hosts the core OCR logic.
 Running `./update-shared.sh` copies this directory into `client/src/app` to be used in the client application
 - `test-cases` contains all the different gameplay videos used for validation testing.
 Each case contains a `game.mov` video, and a `config.yaml` file that specifies data that is used for calibration and to validate against the OCR results
+- `test-output` contains the generated test results for each `test-case`
-    - `test` contains the testing logic that parses gameplay videos and runs OCR logic against each testcase
+- `test` contains the testing logic that parses gameplay videos and runs OCR logic against each testcase and generate the test output

 ### Run OCR tests
-Run all OCR test cases through jest with `npm test`
+Run all OCR test cases through jest with `npm test`.

+This will go through each `test-case`, run OCR logic through the entire game, verify the result, and save the output and debug logs into `test-output`.

 ## How CI/CD works in this project